cabforum/servercert/docs/EVG.md

 A.  Implement the requirements of these Guidelines as they are revised from time-to-time;

-B.  Implement the requirements of
+B.  Implement the requirements of:

     i. the then-current WebTrust Program for CAs, and ii. the then-current WebTrust EV Program or ETSI TS 102 042 for EVCP or ETSI EN 319 411-1 for EVCP policy; and